Ivenyang/cocos-docs/manual/framework/native/event_dispatcher/en.md

 ```

 A `EventCustom` defined and it's UserData setted by manually set `_eventDispatcher->dispatchEvent(&event);`.
-By dispatching the event, the logics implemented before can be triggered.
+By dispatching the event, the implemented logics can be triggered.

 ###Remove Event Listener